 - Impressions in search results.

-- Organic ranking positions.
+- Organic ranking positions for keywords.

 If visibility is about how many sets of eyes see you in search results, traffic is about how many people are motivated to click through to your site.